-In May 2017, PanaHome Corporation received recognition of its excellence in environmental human resources development at the Environmental Human Resources Development Business Awards 2016, sponsored by the Ministry of the Environment and another organization.
+In May 2017, Panasonic Homes1 Co., Ltd. received recognition of its excellence in environmental human resources development at the Environmental Human Resources Development Business Awards 2016, sponsored by the Ministry of the Environment and another organization.

 The company has been offering environmental education to all its employees via e-learning since fiscal 2008.
 In fiscal 2014, the company introduced an internal certification system in which employees who demonstrate continuing excellence in performance are recognized as Eco-Men or Eco-Jo (which mean eco-conscious men/women; the names have been registered as trademarks) to promote human resources development in the environment field.
-Under the PanaHome HR system, the Eco Kentei (certification test for environmental specialists) is a requirement in a program granting subsidies for acquiring public certification (for labor union members), as well as a promotion requirement for all employees based on job performance standards.
-Accordingly, the e-learning training covers questions similar to the Eco Kentei.
+Under the HR system of the company, the Eco Kentei (certification test for environmental specialists) is a requirement in a program granting subsidies for acquiring public certification (for labor union members), as well as a promotion requirement for all employees based on job performance standards.
+Accordingly, the e-learning training covers